GregValiant/GV-PostProcessors/README.md

 MaxVolumetricSpeed (Max E Speed by Flow Rate) is new and there is a pull request in for it.

+PurgeLinesAndUnload - found a couple of bugs (typos) and added support for machines with disallowed areas.
+Added moves when a multi-extruder printer travels to the purge tower at the beginning of a print.

 -----------------------------------------------------------------------------
 Here is a list of the post-processors and a brief description of what they do.
 Most of these provide tweaks to a gcode.
 Some are my own ideas and others are ideas from posters on various forums.
 Then it becomes "I wonder if I can do that...".